Gebretewodros73/alx-backend-user-data/0x00-personal_data/README.md

 ## Usage

 For detailed instructions on how to run each task, refer to the specific task descriptions and code examples provided.

-## Repository Structure

-- `0x00-personal_data`
-  - `filtered_logger.py`: Contains the implementation for all the tasks.
-- `0x01-anonymization`
-  - ...
-(Add similar structure and descriptions for other directories)

-## Files

-- `main.py`: Example usage of the functions and classes defined in `filtered_logger.py`.
-- `main.sql`: SQL script to set up the MySQL database for testing.

-## Instructions

-Follow the instructions provided in each task to complete the corresponding implementation.

-## Ready for manual review

-Now that you have completed the tasks, you can submit your work for manual review using the provided link.

-**Note**: Reviews are due by November 10, 2023, 6:00 AM.